hiroshiban/Mcalibrator2/README.txt

 README.txt on Mcalibrator2

 Created    : "2013-05-13 12:30:52 ban"
-Last Update: "2013-12-18 11:04:58 ban"
+Last Update: "2013-12-18 23:14:34 ban"
 **************************************************

 [about]

 Mcalibrator2 is a MATLAB-based display luminance/chromaticity
-characterization software package.
-Especially, this software package is focusing on 1. providing accurate gamma-correction and 2. finding the best RGB video inputs to reproduce the required CIE1931 xyY values using goal-seeking optimization algorithms.
-For details, please read documents in ~/Mcalibrator2/doc directory.
+characterization software package, developed especially to contribute color perception/cognition research projects in neuroscience/pscychology field.
+The package is focusing on
+1. providing accurate gamma-correction and 2. finding the best RGB video inputs to reproduce the required CIE1931 xyY values using goal-seeking optimization algorithms.
+For details, please read
+documents in ~/Mcalibrator2/doc directory.
 (Matlab is a registered trademark of The Mathworks Inc.)